Teddy Atlas Bio | Wiki

-He is a doctor’s son and was raised in the well of the area of Staten, New York City, New York.
+He is a doctor’s son and was raised in the well-off area of Staten, New York City, New York.
 Teddy’s mother Mary Riley Atlas was a model as well as a former contestant in the Miss America pageant system.
-His father whose name has not been disclosed belonged to Hungarian Jewish descent while his mother was of Irish descent.
+His father whose name has not been disclosed belonged of Hungarian Jewish descent while his mother was of Irish descent.
 Teddy grew up in his mother’s Catholic faith and also spent his summers with his family’s friends in Spring Lake, New Jersey.

 Teddy Atlas Wife

 He is married to his beloved wife Elaine.
 Teddy and his wife are blessed with two children named, Teddy III and Nicole.
-However, there is no much available information in regards to his wife and married life.
+However, there is not much available information in regard to his wife and married life.

 Teddy Atlas Daughter

 He is a proud dad of two.
-His only daughter Nicole aspired to be a boxing judge after watching her father does.
+His only daughter Nicole aspired to be a boxing judge after watching her father.
 She has attended fights since she was a baby in a baby carriage.
 Nicole said that she has watched her dad go off on the judges and also watches her father’s show frequently.
-She came to understand that there is a problem in the sport after listening to her father talk about the poor officiating and wants to do whatever she can to help.
+She came to understand that there is a problem in the sport after listening to her father talk about poor officiating and wanting to do whatever she can to help.

 Teddy Atlas Niece

-In the argument, Teddy pulled out a gun and put it to Tyson’s year while threatening him to never touch his family again or he would kill him.
-However, there is no much available information in regards to his niece including her name.
+In the argument, Teddy pulled out a gun and put it to Tyson’s ear while threatening him to never touch his family again or he would kill him.
+However, there is not much available information in regard to his niece including her name.

 Teddy Atlas Education

-He owns a podcast called The Fight which he shares his views on all things involving boxing.
-In addition, he also provides fight analysis, predictions, as well as a look at what’s happening behind the scenes in the boxing world.
-In addition, he also connects the tenets as well as lessons learned inside the ring to broader application in life.
+He owns a podcast and YouTube show called The Fight, in which he shares his views on all things involving boxing.
+In addition, Teddy also provides fight analysis, predictions, as well as a look at what’s happening behind the scenes in the boxing world.
+Moreover, he also connects the tenets as well as lessons learned inside the ring to broader applications in life.

 Teddy Atlas ESPN

-He joined ESPN in September 1998 serving as a ringside analyst for ESPN2 Friday Night Fights, the weekly series that gave its first performance on October 3, 1998.
-In addition, Teddy also does a similar role for ESPN Boxing Specials and often contributes analysis to ESPNEWS and SportsCenter.
-Since 1976, he has been a well-respected boxing trainer including six years at Cus D’Amato’s legendary Catskill Boxing Club.
+He currently serves as a boxing commentator for ESPN.
+Teddy joined ESPN in September 1998 serving as a ringside analyst for ESPN2 Friday Night Fights, the weekly series that gave its first performance on October 3, 1998.
+In addition, he also does a similar role for ESPN Boxing Specials and often contributes analysis to ESPNEWS and SportsCenter.
+Since 1976, Teddy has been a well-respected boxing trainer including six years at Cus D’Amato’s legendary Catskill Boxing Club.
 In addition, for the first four years of his career, he worked as Mike Tyson’s trainer preparing him for the world heavyweight championship.

-In addition, teddy also trained the Swedish Olympic Team in the year 1980.
-Additionally, he also trained actor Willem DeFoe for his role as a fighter in the film called “Triumph of the Spirit” in which he also had a part in the choreographed fight scenes. teddy also choreographed fight scenes for the TV series called Against The Law as well as playing a role in the HBO movie known as “Only in America”.
-Before joining ESPN, he worked for HBO radio broadcasts, Showtime, and ABC Wide World of Sports as a ringside analyst.
+In addition, he also trained the Swedish Olympic Team in the year 1980.
+Furthermore, Teddy also trained actor Willem DeFoe for his role as a fighter in the film called “Triumph of the Spirit” in which he also had a part in the choreographed fight scenes.
+He also choreographed fight scenes for the TV series called Against The Law as well as played a role in the HBO movie called “Only in America”.
+Before joining ESPN, Teddy worked for HBO radio broadcasts, Showtime, and ABC Wide World of Sports as a ringside analyst.